senzing-garage/senzinggo/README.md

 ### Usage

-Although SenzingGo has many arguments, it is executed in it's simplest form with no arguments.
+Although SenzingGo has many arguments, it is executed in its simplest form with no arguments.

 ```
 ./SenzingGo.py